 The Board of the Doctoral School is a body with advisory role to the Director of the School.
 The Board cooperates in developing the study programme and managing the School in aspects related to research and teaching, and also draws up a draft budget for the School.

-- Two representatives from each of the Doctoral School’s co-founding Institutes, appointed by the Director of each respective Institute,
+- Two representatives each from the institutes co-founding the doctoral school, appointed by the directors of the parent institutes,

-- The Director and Deputy Director of the School in the Coordinating Unit.
+- The director of the School and their deputy in the Coordinating Unit.

 The Director of the School

-The Director of GSSR is selected through competition for a 4-year term, following rules jointly agreed on by IFiS, IP and IPS, in accordance with Poland’s legal regulations and the EU Charter for Researchers.
+The Director of GSSR is selected following rules jointly agreed on by IFiS, IP and IPS, in accordance with Poland’s legal regulations and the EU Charter for Researchers.
 The responsibilities of the Director are outlined in the Statute.

 The director of the Doctoral School responds directly to the director of IFiS PAN, as the School’s Coordinating Unit.